 In sauce pan, melt 4 tablespoons of butter.
 Add 1/3 cup of flour and whisk until smooth and mixture is bubbling.

 Add milk and continue to stir until thick.
-Add one cup of gruyere cheese and stir until melted.
+Add one cup of gruyere cheese, salt, pepper and nutmeg.
+Stir until melted.
 Sauce should cover the back of a spoon.

 Place par cooked cauliflower on top.
 Sprinkle with salt.